amannn/graphql-filter-fragment/README.md

 ## Credits

-All credits goes to the [`graphql-anywhere` package](https://www.npmjs.com/package/graphql-anywhere) which is unfortunately not maintained anymore and the utilities no longer included in recent `@apollo/client` versions.
+All credit goes to the [`graphql-anywhere` package](https://www.npmjs.com/package/graphql-anywhere) which is unfortunately not maintained anymore and the utilities no longer included in recent `@apollo/client` versions.
 The code in this repo is a direct copy-paste from the original code with an updated peer dependency version of `graphql`.